Kalpeshk9967016292/Antiporn/README.md

 Antiporn
 ========

-Antiporn is somthing i made for myself. coz i was addicted to porn
+Antiporn is somthing i made for myself whwn i was learning c# & i was also addicted to porn.
+It blocks website with words mentioned in block.txt